derykmakgill/had/index.md

 ![under constructio](https://images2.minutemediacdn.com/image/upload/c_fit,f_auto,fl_lossy,q_auto,w_728/v1555999902/shape/mentalfloss/construction_8.gif?itok=i0AHeyO3)

-### Essays

 This site is under construction.
-In the meantime, you can read a few of my newest articles.
+In the meantime, here's a selection of new things.
 Full archives will be added in time.

+### Essays

 <img src="https://neustadt.fr/img/web.gif" height="14" alt=""> [Warning My Younger Self About The Future Web](/): If I had understood the Internet when I began using it so many years ago, I would have done things a lot differently.